jippey67/sdc-p5/README.md

 ### The HOG parameters

 Preliminary research already proved the RGB wasn't very useful for using the HOG feature.
 HSV did a much better job, so I conducted the HOG research within this colorspace.
-Parameters varied for HOG were layer within the colorspace (could also be all three together), the number of orientation bins, number of pixels per cell and number of cells per block.
+Parameters varied for HOG were:
+* layer within the colorspace (could also be all three together)
+* the number of orientation bins
+* number of pixels per cell
+* number of cells per block
 It became immediately clear that training an SVM on only HOG with only one layer of the colorspace provided much worse results than when using all layers.
 For brevity I left out the results on single layers.
 The results for the three layers combined is show in the table below:

 **# orientations**|**pix/cell**|**cells/block**|**HOG channel**|**test accuracy**